Phantomkiiid/DECA-Y1-Spring-Challenge-2-IEEE754-Multiplication/README.md

 * It could be used to deal with **signed** IEEE-754 formatted numbers in half precision.
 * It takes a total of **10 clock cycles** to implement the full subroutine, which is considered fast.
 * If the number of full adders is not limited, it is possible to compress the overall subroutine - or to even make a single-instruction implementation.
+However, it has the following limitations:
+* It could not yield an **exact** representation of the product due to bits limitations;
+* It uses multiple MUXes which could also be considered as increased hardware costs.